 Palliative wound care can take a variety of forms, depending on the symptoms that are being addressed.

-Depending on the nature of the infection, either systemic or local antibiotics may be used to combat the infection.
-Drainage or debridement may be necessary to remove slough and devitalized tissue, as these slow wound healing and can affect the efficiency of topical antibiotics.
+Depending on the nature of the infection, either systemic or local antimicrobials or antibiotics may be used to combat the infection.
+Drainage or palliative debridement may be necessary to remove slough and devitalized tissue, as these increase the risk for infection and can affect the efficiency of topical antibiotics.
 Antimicrobial dressings, including those that use silver technology, may be used to help reduce bioburden.
-Antibiotics, whether topical or systemic, should only be used under the explicit direction of a physician.
-A very useful technique for palliative wound care is the use of maggot debridement therapy for infected wounds.
-This debrides the wound and eliminates infection, and promotes wound healing.
-It avoids the pain of any surgical debridement, and simplifies the administration of any antibiotics by eliminating the need for any.
+Antibiotics, whether topical or systemic, should only be used under the explicit direction of a physician/primary care provider.
+A very useful technique for palliative wound care is the use of maggot debridement therapy for wounds containing necrotic tissue.
+This debrides the wound and reduces the risk for pain, odor and exudate.
+It avoids the pain of surgical debridement, and simplifies the administration of topical agents.

 In addition to removing a barrier to wound healing, treating the source of infection in palliative wounds can also help mitigate other symptoms such as wound odor, exudate, and pain.

 Pain control in palliation is a primary goal.
 Pain impacts quality of life; so, pain must always be treated, preferably with an opioid-based agent or topically.

 Dressing removal is often the most painful part of the wound management regime.
 Analgesia should be given systemically or topically before the dressing change procedure begins, with enough time allowed for the analgesic to have the desired effect.
 Pain can be limited by the use of dressings that are minimally traumatic upon removal and by gentle irrigation of the wound with warmed normal saline prior to removal.